 - Fine chop onions & tomatoes.
 Slit chilli and set aside all of these.
 Cube the veggies to ½ inch sizes and set aside.
 Keep the potatoes immersed in a bowl of water until used.

-- Make a fine paste of coconut, cashews, fried gram, saunf, and poppy seeds (optional) with 6 tbsps water.
+- Make a fine paste of coconut, cashews, fried gram & saunf with 6 tbsps water.
+If you do not like the flavor of fennel seeds you may skip it.
 Set aside the kurma paste.

 - Heat a pot with oil.
 Then saute bay leaf, star anise, mace, jeera, cardamoms, cloves and cinnamon until they sizzle.